yuyatinnefeld/microservice-kiosk/istio/security/README.md

 # Istio Security Setup
+- By default the Istio CA generates a self-signed root certificate and key and uses them to sign the workload certificates.

-## mTLS Connection with CA Certificates
+## mTLS Connection with Your Own CA Certificates
 - Source: https://istio.io/latest/docs/tasks/security/cert-management/plugin-ca-cert/

 ### Create a Secret 'cacerts' and deploy PeerAuth